andrew-arkhipov/hacktx/README.md

 <br>

 <h2>How it works</h2>
 Our search engine scrapes websites like Craigslist to find furniture and housing based on provided budgetary information.
-Then, the engine uses artificial intelligence and natural language processing to filter through the results to provide custom recommendations based on the user's needs.
-To wrap it all up, we provide a simple search feature for those in need of work, powered by Indeed, essentially creating a one stop shop for those who have been hit by hard times.
+Then, it uses artificial intelligence and natural language processing to filter through the results to provide custom recommendations based on the user's needs.
+To wrap it all up, the engine provides a simple search feature for those in need of work, powered by Indeed, creating a one stop shop for those who have been hit by hard times.
 <br>

 <h2>How to run the app</h2>